On the Impact of the Hardware Warm-Up Time on Deep Learning-Based RF Fingerprinting: The Cause Behind the Observed Behavior of the I/Q Signals' Envelopes

 Now that we've analyzed and confirmed the relationship between the CFO impairments and the I/Q envelope behavior using Matlab simulations, we also confirm it here through hardware experimentation.
 Our approach for this consisted of replacing the local oscillator of an off-the-shelf FiPy device with an external, high-end, oven-controlled crystal oscillator (OCXO) whose oscillating frequency is programmable and provides an order of magnitude of higher frequency accuracy and stability than the crystal oscillator hardware that came with the off-the-shelf FiPy devices.
 Specifically, referring to the picture of the modified board shown in Fig.~\ref{modified}, we first removed the EMI shield (red box $1$ in the figure) and the WiFi local crystal oscillator (red box $2$) that was found to be TST zTX crystal with a frequency of $40$MHz and frequency stability of $10$PPM.
 Next, we attached an SMA connector (red box $4$) to the side of the prototype board, which was connected to the output port of the programmable OCXO board through a BNC-SMA cable.
 A voltage divider (red box $3$) was created using surface-mounted resistors to adjust the voltage level of the external OCXO's signal, which was then connected to the pads of the SMA connector.
 Lastly, we connected the ground and signal outputs of the voltage divider to the corresponding pads of the oscillator in the FiPy board (red box $2$) using insulated copper wires.
 We then integrated the modified FiPy board into the wired connection setup, as depicted in Fig. \ref{mod_setup}.
 The OCXO, set to output an oscillating signal with a tunable frequency, is connected to the SMA connector in the prototype board to act as an external oscillator of the FiPy device.
 OCXO also outputs a $10$MHz-signal that is connected to the REF IN port of the USRP to act as an external clock source.
 These provided high-stability and better synchronization between the FiPy device and the USRP B$210$ receiver.
 We then set the modified FiPy board to transmit WiFi packets via the SMA wired connection, which were then sampled at $45$MSps.

-Using this setup, we analyzed WiFi packets collected from the OCXO-enabled (modified) device while considering different oscillating frequency values, $f_{LO}=40$MHz (i.e., CFO = 0), $f_{LO}=39.9999$MHz (i.e., CFO = 0.1 KHz), $f_{LO}=39.9995$MHz (i.e., CFO = 0.5 KHz), and $f_{LO}=39.9990$MHz (i.e., CFO = 1 KHz), in order to evaluate the impact of CFO.
+Using this setup, we analyzed WiFi packets collected from the OCXO-enabled (modified) device while considering different oscillating frequency values, $f_{LO}=40$MHz (i.e., CFO = 0), $f_{LO}=39.9999$MHz (i.e., CFO = 0.1 kHz), $f_{LO}=39.9995$MHz (i.e., CFO = 0.5 kHz), and $f_{LO}=39.9990$MHz (i.e., CFO = 1 kHz), in order to evaluate the impact of CFO.
 Here, the USRP receiver's frequency is kept the same throughout all experiments.
 We plotted in Fig.~\ref{fig:ocxo_all} the I component of the I/Q signals received from the modified FiPy device for the four frequencies.
 Note that the time-domain I signal does exhibit a sinusoidal envelope behavior due to the presence of a CFO, and the number of humps in the envelope increases with the CFO value.
 Note also that when CFO = 0, the I signal yields a constant envelope.

-In conclusion, our investigations, using both simulation and hardware experimentation, confirm that this envelope behavior observed when using the original, low-performing crystal oscillators that came with the off-the-shelf Pycom devices is attributed to the CFO impairments.
+In conclusion, our investigations confirm that this envelope behavior observed when using the original, low-performing crystal oscillators that came with the off-the-shelf Pycom devices is attributed to the CFO impairments.
 These investigations also confirm that devices with (even slightly) different oscillating frequencies yield different envelopes (i.e., different numbers of humps) of the received signals of the same transmitted packets, and such a difference across different devices could be leveraged to create and extract device-specific fingerprints.